 3) A research team of 2-4 faculty-recommended students from one or more relevant disciplines.
 Students could be upper-level undergraduate or graduate.
 The course will be entirely dedicated to the project, and will be guided by a faculty instructor in a discipline related to the project.
 This format is flexible to a range of projects.

-The SCI program will be housed within the Office of the Provost, and will be managed in the early stages by the office’s designated Campus Coordinator for Service-Learning.
+The SCI program is housed within the Office of the Provost, and managed by Kelly Ellenburg, the Campus Coordinator for Service-Learning.

 Find the full-text SCI Program Description here.